Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Energy Impact of Execution Schedules

 \subsubsection{Communication Launch Timing}

-Next, we study the impact of the types of kernels that run together by changing when to launch the communication kernel.
+Next, we study the impact of kernels that run together by changing when to launch the communication kernel.
 Figure~\ref{fig:analysis-start-norm-1410} shows an execution schedule where the communication kernel runs with four SMs (the same as Figure~\ref{fig:analysis-vary-sm-4}) but starts with \texttt{Norm} instead of \texttt{Linear 1}.
-As shown in colors, \texttt{Norm} and \texttt{RoPE} kernels are memory-bound, whereas, with sufficient SMs, the communication kernel also requires high memory bandwidth to write the communicated data to memory.
-When communication, which is also memory-heavy, starts together with a memory-bound kernel like \texttt{Norm}, both kernels compete for memory bandwidth, leading to longer execution time for both.
-This prolongs the period where compute resources are underutilized, wasting static power.
-Worse, during the execution of \texttt{FlashAttention}, some part of the HBM memory bandwidth is not utilized, which results in static power wastage from the HBM side.
+As shown in colors, \texttt{Norm} and \texttt{RoPE} kernels are memory-bound, and with sufficient SMs, the communication kernel also requires high memory bandwidth to write the communicated data to memory.
+When such a communication kernel starts together with another memory-bound kernel like \texttt{Norm}, the two compete for memory bandwidth, prolonging both.
+This extends the period where compute resources are underutilized, wasting static power.
+Furthermore, compared to Figure~\ref{fig:analysis-vary-sm-4}, memory bandwidth is underutilized during \texttt{FlashAttention}, wasting static power in memory components.